 We’ll start by going into why it’s important to buy non-toxic rugs and then discuss the best materials and practices to reach for.
 Lastly, I'll list some of the brands you can trust to offer better options.

-Why buy a non toxic rug
+Why consider buying a non toxic rug?

 Unfortunately, shopping for the perfect rug is not limited to finding just what you need aesthetically.
 Conventional rugs are often made with synthetic materials like polypropylene and treated with flame retardants which are toxic.
 If natural materials like cotton and wool are used, unwanted chemicals are also involved where these materials are not responsibly sourced.